Explore Our Ingredients

 Nutrients:

-Source of vitamin E, manganese, and healthy monounsaturated fats.
+Source of vitamin E, vitamin B1, magnesium, manganese, phosphorus, copper, and monounsaturated fats.

 Dates